mad-maths/mad-maths.github.io/_posts/2024-06-25-strategy-stealing.md

 Here are the rules -

-1. There is a rectangular chocolate bar with the bottom right piece poisoned.
+1. There is a rectangular chocolate bar with the bottom left piece poisoned.

 2. You are allowed to bite any piece, but all pieces to the right and above the chosen piece also disappear.